Israel holds beauty pageant for Holocaust survivors

-JERUSALEM A beauty contest for Holocaust survivors stirred deep emotions in Israel on Friday, with organizers hailing it an affirmation of life and detractors calling it a macabre spectacle.
+JERUSALEM A beauty contest for Holocaust survivors stirred deep emotions in Israel on Friday, with organisers hailing it an affirmation of life and detractors calling it a macabre spectacle.

 Fourteen women who survived the Nazi genocide took the pageant stage before a packed hall in the city of Haifa.
 Each of the contestants shared a bit of their personal stories before the capacity crowd.